 Brokers and nominees holding Common Stock in "street name" which are members of a stock exchange are required by the rules of the exchange to transmit this Proxy Statement to the beneficial owner of the Common Stock and to solicit voting instructions with respect to the matters submitted to the Stockholders.
-In the event any such broker or nominee has not received instructions from the beneficial owner by the date specified in the statement accompanying such material, the broker or nominee may give or authorize the giving of a Proxy to vote such Common Stock on the matters to be considered at the Meeting; provided, however, that the broker or nominee may not give or authorize the giving of a Proxy for any matter if it has notice of any contest with respect to any matter, and, provided further, that the broker or nominee may not vote the Common Stock "FOR" any matter which substantially affects the rights or privileges of the Common Stock without specific instructions from the beneficial owner.
+In the event any such broker or nominee has not received instructions from the beneficial owner by the date specified in the statement accompanying such material, the broker or nominee may give or authorize the giving of a Proxy to vote such Common Stock on the matters to be considered at the Meeting; provided, however, that the broker or nominee may not give or authorize the giving of a Proxy for any matter if it has notice of any contest with respect to any matter, and, provided further, that the broker or nominee may not vote the Common Stock without specific instructions from the beneficial owner.
 If you hold Common Stock in "street name" and you fail to instruct your broker or nominee as to how to vote such Common Stock, your broker or nominee may, in its discretion, vote such Common Stock "FOR" the election of the Board of Director's nominees and "FOR" the other proposals described herein.